When can you start weight lifting after brain injury? Will weight lifting cause more damage to your brain?

 If weight lifting is too difficult and is putting too much strain on your body, that doesn’t mean you are stuck being a couch potato.

 Aerobic exercise is a great alternative that boosts recovery in brain injury patients.
 Plus, it is much easier on your body than weight lifting.

 So if you have too much trouble weight lifting, try doing some aerobic fitness exercises instead!

 Pilates, yoga, and swimming are all great aerobic activities, and are offered as classes at most gyms and recreational centers.

 Check out this list of other physical exercises for brain injury for more ideas on how to stay active after TBI.

 Weight Lifting After Brain Injury

-In general, weight lifting after brain injury is safe for most people and can be practiced relatively frequently.
+In general, weight lifting after brain injury is safe for most people and you can practice it relatively frequently.
 Your main concern should just be avoiding too much fatigue and strain and paying close attention to your body.

-As with everything related to health and fitness though, if you ever feel unsure about a certain exercise, your safest bet is to talk to your doctor first.
-He or she will know the details of your injury and can say whether weight lifting is a good idea for you or not.
+As with everything related to TBI, you should still talk to your doctor first.
+He or she can say for certain whether weight lifting is a good idea for you.